Parisian French · Standard French

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Meridional French is a dialect of French.
+Meridional French is a dialect of the French language.

 Meridional French is primarily spoken in France.